 Product costs are called the costs involved in creating a product.
 This covers materials, labor, supplies for manufacture, and factory overhead.
 The labor cost required to supply a customer with a service is also taken into account as product cost.
 Service-related product costs should include compensation, payroll taxes, and benefits for employees.

-As the overheads required by both the GAAP and the IFRS include the production costs, the cost of the product should be reported in financial statements.
+As the overheads required by GAAP and the IFRS include the production costs, the product cost should be reported in financial statements.
 In order for overhead costs to be eliminated, a manager may alter the cost of the products when deciding short-term product prices.
-Otherwise, managers could decide to focus on the effect a product will have on a bottleneck operation, with the focus on the direct cost of materials and the time spent in the bottleneck operations.
+Otherwise, managers could decide to focus on the effect a product will have on a bottleneck operation, with a focus on the direct cost of materials and the time spent in the bottleneck operations.

 The cost of the product is shown in the financial statements as it includes the overhead production, which both GAAP and IFRS require.
 However, when making short-term production and sales price decisions, management can change product costs so as to eliminate the overall component.
 Managers may also prefer focusing on the impact of a product on a bottleneck operation, which means that they focus mainly on the direct costs of a product’s materials and the time spent on bottlenecks.